Netlia/documentation/DeviceComunication/DeviceComunication.md

 #### Continuous mode

-If the magnet is delayed in the idle state, an Event start message is sent.
-It does not react to the magnet's approach, but it counts each magnet approaching and sends an Event continue message after 10 minutes.
-If nothing happens within 10 minutes (the magnet is not moved away), the device sends an Event end message.
+If a dissapearance of a magnetic field is detected with the device in idle state, an Event start message is sent.
+Reappearance of the magnetic field is ignored, but all detected dissapearances of magnetic field are counted and Event continue message is sent after 10 minutes.
+If nothing happens within 10 minutes (the magnetic field doesn't disappear), the device sends an Event end message.

 * Mode value (3rd byte in restart message): 0x00